Liberdus/validator-dashboard/README.md

 Although you can run a server from home, it is not recommended since electric power and redundant Internet connections would be lacking and would risk your node getting penalized if it goes down.

+## OS Requirements

+At present the Liberdus validator is only supported on Linux; latest Ubuntu LTS is recommended.
+If you are able to run it on Mac or Windows and post the instructions, we will link to it.

 ## Install Dockers

 Do the following as root or a sudo privilaged user: